What qualifies someone as disabled?

 UK Disability History Month (UKDHM) is an annual event with the aim to promote disabled people’s rights and their struggle for equality now and in the past.
 The year 2020 marked the 10th anniversary of the establishment of UKDHM.

-Every year, UKDHM focusses on a different theme.
+Every year, UKDHM focuses on a different theme.
 Last year's theme looked to understand the importance of the struggles of disabled people for access, the human rights principle of access for disabled people and applying universal design to environmental, communication, educational, occupational and organisational issues to minimise barriers to disabled people and maximise their participation.